incubyte/incubyte.github.io/content/blog/tdd-assessment.md

 With that, let's jump right in!
 Follow the instructions below, take your time to do it well and send us your kata once you’re happy with what you’ve done.

+## Things to keep in mind

+1. The solution needs to be hosted on a public GitHub/GitLab repository.
+2. You must solve the kata by following best practices for TDD.
+See [this](https://youtu.be/qkblc5WRn-U) to get started.
+3. Commit your changes frequently to show how your code evolves with TDD.
+4. We encourage you to use the programming language and tools you feel most comfortable with.
+5. We do not have any strict deadlines etiher, we want to see the best you can do.
+6. Send us the link to your repo once you’re happy with what you’ve done.

 ## String Calculator TDD Kata

 1. Create a simple String calculator with a method signature: